phoolx/git-demo/README.md

 # git-demo
-just a demo for learning demo
+just a demo for learning git